Benedictia/307.6Bootstrapassign/README.md

 Welcome to my Website

 Description
 My project is a responsive restaurant website designed to showcase a well-developed HTML structure, CSS   to produce a satisfying user experience.
-It includes sections for home page, menu/order page, and contact page, styled with Bootstrap for a modern look and feel.
+It consist of the  home page, menu/order page, and contact page, styled with Bootstrap for a modern look and feel.

  Technical Specifications
 **HTML**: The website is built using semantic HTML5, ensuring proper structure and accessibility.
 The requirements(HTML tags, table, form, dropdown menus, text, images)